* Written by Yoichi TAKAHASHI, PPPC Chairman / Kaetsu University Professor

 with support of another anti-nuclear former Prime Minister Junichiro

 Koizumi.
-The Tokyo governors race will likely be between Hosokawa
+The Tokyo governor’s race will likely be between Hosokawa

 and LDP-supported Yoichi Masuzoe, former health and labor minister.
 As